 Building an American Church

-Episcopal worship in Rhode Island dates to1635 with the arrival in what is now Cumberland of the Rev. William Blackstone, an Anglican priest from Boston.
-An itinerant preacher, Blackstone preached regularly to Indians and settlers in a field beneath the "Catholic Oak" in Lonsdale.
-He also travelled astride a large whit bull from settlement to settlement, stopping to preach and administer the sacraments whenever requested to do so.
-Blackstone built no churches, however, and Anglicans in Rhode Island contiuned to rely on intinerant priests to minister to their needs for the remainder of the seventeenth century.
+Episcopal worship in Rhode Island dates to 1635 with the arrival in what is now Cumberland of the Rev. William Blackstone, an Anglican priest from Boston.
+An itinerant preacher, Blackstone preached regularly to Indians and settlers in a field beneath the “Catholic Oak” in Lonsdale.
+He also travelled astride a large white bull from settlement to settlement, stopping to preach and administer the sacraments whenever requested to do so.
+Blackstone built no churches, however, and Anglicans in Rhode Island continued to rely on itinerant priests to minister to their needs for the remainder of the seventeenth century.

 When the American Revolution began, Anglicans were accused of being disloyal to the American cause, regardless of whether they were Tory or Patriot.
 It was an inevitable charge, since England’s decision to send a bishop to the American Colonies was a significant factor in the rebellion.

 The Revolution dealt a heavy blow to the Church of England and its four Rhode Island parishes.
 Much of the conflict was played out between clergy and parishioners.
 In Wickford, for instance, the majority of the congregation felt prayers for the king and royal family should be omitted from Sunday services.
 Samuel Fayerweather, the rector, remained true to his ordination oath of allegiance and Prayer Book rubrics.
 He refused to honor the request, and the church was closed.
 As the war progressed, the building became a barracks for Continental soldiers who were watching the British in occupied Newport.